-Think having credit cards leads to a pile of debt?
-Think again!
-Using a credit card has several advantages: they are a convenient and quick source of funds in case of an emergency, they are safer for online shopping, they help you track your purchases, they let you build a good credit history, and they offer some pretty sweet rewards and promos!
+Having and using credit cards shouldn’t always lead to debt.
+Credit cards are a convenient and quick source of funds in case of an emergency like hospitalization.
+They let you shop online, track your purchases, build a good credit history, and offer some pretty sweet rewards and promos.

-Whether you're just thinking of getting a credit card or you already own one, here are some useful tips on how you can maximize your plastic without falling into the credit card trap!
-Your relationship with your credit card should always be a healthy one.
+Whether you're just thinking of getting one or already have one (or more), here are some useful tips on how you can maximize your plastic without falling into the credit card trap—and maintain your mental and financial wellbeing.

-Obtain special discounts through your card’s rewards program
+2. Obtain special discounts through your card’s rewards program.

-Another reason to get your hands on a credit card?
-As a credit cardholder, you receive access to exclusive promos each month.
-Credit card providers offer all kinds of promotional discounts, such as scoring a free dish for every minimum receipt purchase at a restaurant or receiving a certain percentage as a discount!
-You may also find discounts for clothing, airline tickets, or even hotel bookings.
-These special promos are usually sent through email, text message, or printed on your monthly statement of account, so stay alert and be on the lookout.
+Credit card providers offer all kinds of promotions and discounts, such as a free dish for a minimum purchase in restaurants.
+You may also find discounts for clothing, airline tickets and hotel bookings.
+These special promos are usually sent through email or text message, so stay alert and be on the lookout.

-Stand a chance to win instant freebies by keeping your credit card receipts
+3. Stand a chance to win instant freebies by keeping your credit card receipts.

-A certain amount of accumulated receipts can make you eligible for rewards!
-Sometimes, even a single-purchase receipt can win you an instant freebie, like receiving a free burger or meal from a fast-food chain.
+A certain amount of accumulated receipts can make you eligible for raffles.
+Sometimes, even a single-purchase receipt can win you an instant freebie, like a free burger or meal from a fast-food chain.
 What a great and quick incentive for staying cashless!

-Moreover, note that while credit cards are handy for emergencies, as much as possible, try not to spend money you don’t have.
-A credit card is not an alternative source of income.
-It's just an alternative mode of payment.
+Moreover, note that while credit cards are handy for emergencies try not to spend money you don’t have.
+In that sense, treat it like a debit card.
+A credit card is not an alternative source of income—it’s just an alternative mode of payment.
 Having a good credit history can help you secure more immediate loans in the future.